View Document Text

 THE BROCHURE

-This brochure provides information about the qualifications and business practices of LNW Wealth Management,
+This brochure provides information about the qualifications and business practices of Laird Norton Wetherby

-If you have any questions about the contents of this brochure, please contact us at 206-464-5100.
-The information
+Wealth Management, LLC (“LNW”).
+If you have any questions about the contents of this brochure, please contact

 Additional information about LNW is also available on the SEC’s website at: www.adviserinfo.sec.gov.